2023 Vanderbilt 3MT Competition!

 Would you be willing to volunteer as a judge?
 As the organizers of Vanderbilt’s 3MT, we are currently still in need of judges who can commit to either the morning preliminary session from 9 to 11 am or 11 to 12:15 pm or the afternoon finalist session from 2 to 4pm.

 A judge is responsible for evaluating each participant on their ability to clearly communicate their research topic to a general audience within a 3-minute time constraint.
 Attached is a sample judging rubric as well as the tentative program.
-Judges are welcome to join us for lunch and to listen to our keynote speaker Ken Coleman, a national bestselling author of the Proximity Principle, Paycheck to Purpose and host of The Ken Coleman Show, as well.
+Judges are welcome to join us for lunch and to listen to our keynote speaker Logan Smalley, the founding director of TED’s youth and education initiative, TED-Ed—an award-winning website, content format, and program offering that serves millions of teachers and students every day.

 If you have others within your organization or within the Nashville community you could refer us to as a 3MT judge, please email us at email@example.com & firstname.lastname@example.org.
 Thank you!